Meghanko/Shortner/README.md

 # Shortner
 A python script for shortening URL.
+It uses the pyshorteners library of python